mvcds/hubi/CONTRIBUTING.md

 * You may have to manually create a `.nyc_output` folder at root level so your coverage can be run.

+## Release

+This repo uses [semantic release](https://github.com/semantic-release/semantic-release) configured on [CI](https://travis-ci.org/mvcds/hubi) to deploy withouth human intervation.

+When a pull request is merged into master, the release process kicks.

 ## Contributions not mentioned here

 Contact us at marvinc.silva@gmail.com, and communicate what you're plannning.